QS World University

-UON ranked in the world's top 100 for Sociology
+UON ranked in the world's top 150 for Sociology

-The study of sociology puts the facets of modern life under the microscope and provides fascinating insights into how society works by examining the way we live.
+Exploring the exciting complexities of the human race and the ever-changing societies we live in, sociology equips our students with transferable skills that lead to rewarding careers in diverse fields.
+Backed by experienced educators, the study of sociology puts the facets of modern life under the microscope and provides fascinating insights into how society works by examining the way we live.

 Professor Pamela Nilan

 An accomplished researcher in the sociology of youth, Professor Pam Nilan works on an international stage, collaborating with colleagues in Indonesia, Fiji, Spain and France.

 Professor Nilan has devoted much of her academic career to studying young people.
 Her research endeavours have resulted in her being well-known for her work, receiving grants and being invited to give keynote addresses at international conferences.